 Class is a crime drama series that follows the story of a group of students from a prestigious school who become involved in a murder investigation.
-While the show deals with themes of mystery, suspense, and thrill, it also features some intense sex scenes and violence, which may not be suitable for viewing with parents.
+While the show deals with themes of mystery, suspense, and thrill, it also features some intense sex scenes and violence, which makes it one of the series not to watch with parents.
 You can watch it on Netflix.

 11. Four More Shots Please

 The Indian version of Sex and the City, Four More Shots Please follows four unapologetically flawed women in Mumbai as they navigate relationships, careers, and life in general.
 From sex to sexism, the show is a celebration of female empowerment and friendship.
 However, with its bold themes and explicit scenes, it’s not something you want to watch with your parents.
 You can watch it on Amazon Prime Video.